 Is computer freezing a hardware problem?

-Yes and No. it entirely depends on the condition and situation you are in.
+Yes and No. It entirely depends on your condition and situation.
 Your computer might freeze at times due to a hardware-related issue.
 However, that is not true all the time.
-A software, incorrect setting, malware, adware, etc., can also cause the computer freezing problem.
+Software, incorrect settings, malware, adware, etc., can also cause the computer freezing problem.
 Therefore, you need to detect the root of the issue before trying various fixes.

 How do you fix a PC that keeps rebooting and freezing?